-75 Legislative text Article 22 - Requirements relating to transparency The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
+Legislative text BACK TO TABLE OF CONTENTS 75 Article 22 - Requirements relating to transparency The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
 STS criteria 75.
 The final documentation shall be made available to investors at the latest 15 days after closing of the transaction.
 Verified?
-Yes PCS Comment See section 4.4 Regulatory and Industry Compliance, STS-securitisation §(z) - specifies within 15 days and section 8 General §4 - specifies as long as notes are outstanding.
+Yes PCS Comment See section 4.4 Regulatory and Industry Compliance, STS-securitisation §(z) - specifies within 15 days and section 8 General §5 - specifies as long as notes are outstanding.
 This criterion speaks to document disclosure within 15 days of closing and therefore is a future event criterion.
 In other words, it cannot be either met or failed at the outset of the transaction.
 But if it is not met within the specified 15 day period, then the Originator will need to inform ESMA and the STS status of the securitisation will be lost.
 Therefore, as a technical matter, this criterion is not applicable at the closing of a transaction.
 However, PCS will nevertheless look to see if there is a covenant on the part of the originator to comply in the future with this requirement whilst noting at the same time that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.
 PCS notes the existence of such covenant in the Prospectus.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-7.1.
-The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors:

-(a) information on the underlying exposures on a quarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis;

-76. The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors:

-(a) information on the underlying exposures on a quarterly basis,

-See reference at section 8 General item 8.
+Legislative text BACK TO TABLE OF CONTENTS 76 Article 22 - Requirements relating to transparency 7.1.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (a) information on the underlying exposures on a quarterly basis, or, in the case of ABCP, information on the underlying receivables or credit claims on a monthly basis; STS criteria 76.
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: (a) information on the underlying exposures on a quarterly basis, Verified?
+Yes PCS Comment See reference at section 8 General item 10.
 See section 4.4 Regulatory and Industry Compliance, STS-securitisation §(z).

-See also (a) (ii) and (b) (ii) under section 4.4 Regulatory and Industry Compliance and section 5.8 Transparency Reporting Agreement

-All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' analysis in Note 75 above.
+See also (a) (ii) and (b) (ii) under section 4.4 Regulatory and Industry Compliance .
+Retention and disclosure requirements under the Securitisation Regulation See also section 5.8 Transparency Reporting Agreement All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' analysis in Note 75 above.
 PCS notes the existence of a covenant to provide all the Article 7 information in the Prospectus.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines